StuartRiffle/ragtag-tiger/README.md

 ### Prompt assembly
 For casual/occasional use this may be overthinking things, but response files are perfect for building up system prompts and chatbot instructions from snippets of text, like the one in the "Prompt" section above.
 It's easier than juggling a dozen little text files, and you might want to share common prompts between different query jobs.

-### Forward slashes in Windows paths
+### Forward slashes work in Windows paths

-I did not know this for the longest time: forward slashes work in Windows path names.
-For example, `d:/dev/foo` is a valid path literally anywhere (except for on the command line, which would be the most useful place, because `cmd.exe` interprets slashes as option flags).
+They transparently work like backslashes pretty much everywhere (except at the command prompt, *which would be the most useful place*, because `cmd.exe` interprets slashes as option flags).
+A workaround is to quote the whole pathname.

-But that's just the command prompt.
-The kernel honors slashes internally, so prefer forward slashes in configuration files for the sake of portability.
+But that's is just the command prompt.
+The kernel honors slashes internally, so if you **use forward slashes in your configuration files**, they will be portable.

 # Options
 You can also see a list of options with `--help`